-The Athletic Director is Rich Galewski.
-He oversees all coaches and athletic activities at the school.
+The Athletic Director oversees all coaches and athletic activities at the school.

 The Prep Office Manager is Laura Delgado.
 She handles school enrollment matters and student records for the Prep grade levels.
 She answers parent questions concerning day to day activities and school programs, but does not discuss matters of student discipline, curriculum, or the classroom.